VoronDesign/VoronUsers/printer_mods/buzzdalf/ytension/README.md

-This is where I will store the y-tensioner mod for the Gizzle Ender 3 conversion
+This mod adds a y-tensioner to the Gizzle Ender 3 conversion.

+You will need a base conversion for your Ender 3 in addition to these files.
+You can find [Gizzle's Ender 3 conversion](../../Gizzle/ender-3_(pro)_switchwire) in the VoronUsers github page.

 HARDWARE:
   m5x30 BHCS,